 I pride myself on forensic detection.
 VBMS is an excellent tool for determining how a Vet got where he did with very little evidence to support it.
 One thing that always divulges volumes is an antique c- file number-the eight digit ones.
 The VA quit using these about 1971 and began using the SSN.
 I’m guessing they rue that decision in retrospect.
 So, when someone comes to you with a 17 prefix, it (and the Vet) are bona fide antiques.
 A c-file number is only issued once.
 This can occur if you put in for the GI bill or if you file a claim.
 With the VBMS, they scan everything they find up into the e-folder.
 If a claim was misplaced or ended up accidentally in the trashcan, the claim number, absent any VR&E or Montgomery GI Bill info, essentially proves you filed for something.
 Johnny Vet’s C 17 xxx xxx number proves what is missing-a 26-page VA Form 526.
 That’s how it got its name.
 Since he only had one major disease (encephalitis) in service, chances are that’s what he filed for.
 VA blew him off until he showed back up in 1965 with the same litany of ills.
 This was also the beginning of his membership in the Zero club.

 Johnny Vet entered in 1950.
 His Squad, Platoon, Company and Battalion were made up solely of Black Americans as was the case in 1950.
 Ostensibly, segregation ended in 1950 on paper but the reality was black soldiers were used like disposable plastic cutlery for more than a decade after.
 With Korea in full swing, they were even employed as human minesweepers.
-Considering my Johnnie Vet was a truckdriver in a motor Company, the fact that he has a Combat Infantryman Badge (CIB) and is still alive speaks volumes.
-He also has bilateral frostbite residuals from too many cold months out in the field.
+Considering my Johnnie Vet was a mines and demolitions expert, the fact that he has a Combat Infantryman Badge (CIB) and is still alive speaks volumes.
+He was only one of 4 in his company who survived the 1950 Chosin Reservoir massacre.
+He also has bilateral frostbite residuals from it.
 Johnnie did two tours but had to be medivac’d during the first one.
 To give you an idea of what level of racism still prevailed in 1965, take a gander at the below.

 This typical VA “acute but resolved” misdiagnosis with racial overtones is what provoked the problem in 2009.
 And 2012.
 And 2016.
 And 2018.
 And now, finally, in 2020.
-Whoever said the third time is the charm never dealt with these Gomers.
+Whoever said the third time is the charm never dealt with the VA.

 The Friday the 13th, 1973 BBQ in St. Louis